top of page

 Eryn Shaughnessy

-At Frogsong flowers, I grow in a carefully curated garden space, integrating small crops of specialty blooms and foliage among pollinator-friendly mixed borders and a dedicated cutting patch.
-I am passionate about sustainable gardening, farming, and floristry practices and am proud to be a member of Field to Floral.
+At Frogsong flowers, Eryn grows in a carefully curated garden space, integrating small crops of specialty blooms and foliage among pollinator-friendly mixed borders and a dedicated cutting patch.
+She is passionate about sustainable gardening, farming, and floristry practices.

 Olivia Profile Pic.jpg